EARTH BODY, GALERIE THADDAEUS ROPAC, SALZBURG, AUSTRIA

 22 March - 12 May 2018

-The series, which began in 2008, replaces an anatomically described body with one made of tightly nested and sharp edged polygonal cells.
-This sculptural language derives from natural structures: the polycrystalline aggregation of basalt or quartz and the bubble matrices in foams and bone.
-The works BRIDGE and FIX (2017) recall in their condensed forms an earlier series, Insiders (1997- 2005), which isolates the body's core and concentrates internal sensation.
-Other sculptures in the exhibition, like CONTRACT (2016) and COMPACT (2017) use similar bodily postures but provide an organic foil to the orthogonal rectangles of the artist's Blockworks (2003 - present).
+The series, which began in 2008, replaces an anatomically described body with one made of tightly nested and sharp-edged polygonal cells.
+This sculptural language derives from natural structures: the polycrystalline aggregation of basalt or quartz and the bubble matrices in foam and bone.
+The works BRIDGE and FIX (2017) recall, in their condensed forms, an earlier series, 'Insiders' (1997- 2005), which isolates the body's core and concentrates internal sensation.
+Other sculptures in the exhibition, like CONTRACT (2016) and COMPACT (2017), use similar bodily postures but provide an organic foil to the orthogonal rectangles of the artist's 'Blockworks' (2003 - present).